 The Multicultural Greek Council (MGC) at Texas Tech University is the governing body for all of the officially recognized multicultural fraternities and sororities on campus.
 Texas Tech University is excited to support these organizations and offer membership information for those interested in Fraternity/Sorority Life.

-MGC is comprised of 15 organizations that each hold values true to their founding.
+MGC is comprised of 14 organizations that each hold values true to their founding.
 These organizations are nationally recognized and exist at Texas Tech University to better serve the community.
 Our organizations contain men and women from the multicultural community and encourage all ethnic backgrounds.
+Activities of an MGC organization may include community service projects, academic initiatives, Greek unity initiatives, and cultural awareness events.

 Total Chapters - 15